 - Member postal portfolios circulating in UK and Europe

-- Sub-Groups holding local meetings, currently established in the South West Region, East Anglia, Scotland, the North West and North East England
+- Sub-Groups holding local meetings, currently established in the South West Region, East Anglia, Midlands, the North West, North East England and Scotland

 - Active Facebook Groups RPS Contemporary & RPS Photobooks